 22. now add ½ tsp kasuri methi (dry fenugreek leaves) which has been crushed.

-23. stir the whole mixture well. cook the bhindi for about 2 minutes stirring in between. check the taste and add more of the spice powders and salt if required.
+23. stir the whole mixture well. cook the bhindi for about 2 minutes stirring in between. check the taste of bhindi masala and add more of the spice powders and salt if required.

-24. lastly add 2 tablespoons chopped coriander leaves. mix again.
+24. lastly add 2 tablespoons chopped coriander leaves to the bhindi masala. mix again.